singnet/dev-portal/docs/ai-developers/tokens.md

 ---

 ## Introduction to AGI Tokens

-SingularityNET uses the AGI Token for at marketplace.
 The AGI Token is an ERC-20 token, which is hosted on the Ethereum Blockchain.

-Currently  it is at the `beta` stage of the SingularityNET Marketplace.
-SO, you need to use either Kovan or Ropsten Testnet AGI to use the tools.
+SingularityNET uses the AGI Token for any paid calls to a service.

-To learn more about how to obtain Kovan or Ropsten Testnet AGI, click on the link [here](#agi-faucet).You can get
+To learn more about how to obtain Kovan or Ropsten Testnet AGI, click on the link [here](#agi-faucet).

 ## Testnet AGI vs Mainnet AGI
 If you are unfamiliar with  Ethereum, it might be hard to understand between Testnet and Mainnet tokens.